Harm reduction

 Opioid agonist therapy (OAT) is the medical procedure of using a harm-reducing opioid that produces significantly less euphoria, such as methadone or buprenorphine to reduce opioid cravings in people who use illegal opioids, such as heroin; buprenorphine and methadone are taken under medical supervision.
 Another approach is heroin assisted treatment, in which medical prescriptions for pharmaceutical heroin (diacetylmorphine) are provided to people who are dependent on heroin.

 Media campaigns inform drivers of the dangers of driving drunk.
 Most people who recreationally consume alcohol are now aware of these dangers and safe ride techniques like 'designated drivers' and free taxicab programmes are reducing the number of drunk-driving crashes.
 Many schools now provide safer sex education to teen and pre-teen students, who may engage in sexual activity.
 Since some adolescents are going to have sex, a harm-reductionist approach supports a sexual education which emphasizes the use of protective devices like condoms and dental dams to protect against unwanted pregnancy and the transmission of STIs.
 Since 1999, some countries have legalized or decriminalized prostitution, such as Germany (2002) and New Zealand (2003).

 Many street-level harm-reduction strategies have succeeded in reducing HIV transmission in people who inject substances and sex-workers.
 HIV education, HIV testing, condom use, and safer-sex negotiation greatly decreases the risk of acquiring and transmitting HIV.

+Principles and ethical foundations

+Across its applications, harm reduction prioritizes reducing adverse consequences without requiring elimination of the underlying behavior.
+In drug policy, this orientation is commonly described as pragmatic: it begins from the continued existence of drug use and regards reductions in harm as worthwhile outcomes even when abstinence is not achieved.
+Ethical defenses have also drawn on consequentialist and rights-based reasoning.
+Consequentialist arguments emphasize reductions in illness, death, and social costs, while rights-based arguments appeal to autonomy and opposition to paternalism.
+The harm can be distinguished in physical harms, dependence and social harms including health care costs and community outcomes.

+Social justice approaches broaden the analysis of harm beyond individual behavior to include poverty, homelessness, criminalization, violence, stigma, and barriers to health care.
+From this perspective, harm reduction may respond to structural inequities as well as immediate individual risk.
+Relational and participatory approaches emphasize that people who use drugs possess knowledge relevant to effective services and should participate in their design and governance.
+User-led organizations and peer practices have been important within this tradition.

+Ethical analysis of harm-reduction research has also used communitarian approaches, emphasizing social relationships and responsibilities alongside individual rights.
+Recent nursing-ethics scholarship has connected harm reduction with trauma-informed care, critical pedagogy, and epistemic justice, arguing that safety, trust, collaboration, and recognition of lived experience are ethical features of the encounter rather than merely means of achieving better outcomes.